what does silk do to your face

 silk doesn't absorb your skin cream

-A Silk Pillowcase Allows Skincare to Work
+Silk Allows Skincare to Work

 This is honestly my favorite part!
 It can be disappointing to spend so much money on skincare products only to have them sapped away by cotton pillowcases, leaving no room for them to work.

-You might need to rethink before blaming your products; it could just be that you need to switch to a silk pillowcase.
+You might need to rethink before blaming your products; it could just be that you need to switch to a white silk pillowcase.

 As mentioned earlier, silk has moisture retention properties.
 With your skincare products, moisture plays a significant role in bringing out that skincare glow you want to see and making that change happen.